higherkindness/mu-scala/docs/src/main/tut/patterns.md

 In our example, we are going to use the same Execution Context described for the Server.
 However, for the sake of observing a slightly different runtime configuration, our client will be interpreting to `monix.eval.Task`.
 Hence, in this case, we would only need the `monix.execution.Scheduler` implicit evidence.

 We are going to interpret to `monix.eval.Task`, however, behind the scenes, we will use the [cats-effect] `IO` monad as an abstraction.
-Concretely, Freestyle has an integration with `cats-effect` that is included transitively in the classpath through `frees-async-cats-effect` dependency.
+Concretely, Freestyle has an integration with `cats-effect` that is included transitively in the classpath through `mu-async-cats-effect` dependency.

 ### Runtime Implicits